Shawn Mendes Kicks Off His 21st Birthday With Camila Cabello

 When they were able to reunite, they walked to the end of the street holding hands and she was very energetic.
 "Both Shawn and Camila were laughing and talking a lot," our eyewitness added.

-As for Shawn's actual birthday—which is being celebrated today—TMZ caught the pair leaving Jack's Wife Freda in New York City where they were all smiles as they held hands.
+As for Shawn's actual birthday—which is being celebrated today—E!
+News has learned the pair was spotted at Jack's Wife Freda in New York City around 10 a.m. for a breakfast date.

+We're told the pair seemed to enjoy the anonymity and the chance to focus on each other for a quiet meal.
+They appeared comfortable and at ease with each other without being bothered by other customers.

 While the birthday boy's plans for tonight remain top secret, the singer is free from any performances until Saturday when he will resume his summer tour.